Our Fleet

 Boarding Our Boats

-A transfer box is a metal box with a hinged extension that unfolds and can be positioned like a slide into the boat.
-There is a stainless steel handrail on the side to provide guests stability.
-A guest in a wheelchair can stop next to the transfer box and, with assistance, shift to the transfer box then gently slide into the boat next to the cockpit seat.
+A transfer slide is a metal box with a hinged extension that unfolds and is positioned as a slide into the boat.
+There is a handrail on the side of the transfer slide seat to provide guests stability while moving from a chair to the box.
 After transferring to the seat, guests are secured by a four-point shoulder harness and belt.
 The process is reversed for disembarking.
+Click on the link to see the transfer slide boarding process demonstrated: here.

-A newly acquired Gemini Freestyle 399 Power Catamaran that will be available for guests in wheelchairs (who do not want to leave their chairs) to go fishing or cruising on the Bay.
-Catamarans are widely used by boaters with disabilities and those who do not have a disability because of their stable platform.
-This stability will allow wheelchair users to roll across an access bridge from the dock and directly onto the boat.
+The CRAB 40’ power catamaran “Dream Catcher” is primarily used by guests in wheelchairs (who do not want to leave their chairs) to go fishing or cruising on the Bay.
+Catamarans are widely used by boaters with disabilities and those who do not have a disability because of their stability on the water.
+A 10’ aluminum ramp is secured to the dock and placed in the boat for guests to roll aboard easily and safely.